 Artificial intelligence doesn’t always have to be about the attention-grabbing aspects of the technology, like robots in surgery.
-One of the most prominent benefits of AI is automation, which often flies under the radar when it comes to headlines.
-Despite its lack of hype, in healthcare, using AI to automate basic tasks in operations and administration can result in better patient experience, quality of service, improved project implementation and lower costs.
+One of the most prominent benefits of AI is automation in healthcare, which often flies under the radar when it comes to headlines.
+Despite its lack of hype, using AI to automate basic tasks in operations and administration can result in better patient experience, quality of service, improved project implementation and lower costs.

 Advances in AI and machine learning are driving key shifts in how technology is applied in everyday healthcare settings.
 As practitioners and business and IT leaders work to improve clinical outcomes, patient experience and hospital operations, understanding the opportunities these emerging technologies present is critical.

 Through AI and machine learning, computers are taught to recognize patterns in unstructured data, turning it into structured data in a way that enables automation.
 Over the next two to three years, innovations in areas such as electronic health records (EHR), revenue cycle and operations will enable AI throughout the healthcare system.
 What’s more, AI will be integrated into the clinical workflow in existing tools like the EHR and picture archiving and communication systems (PACS), empowering practitioners with real-time data at the point of care.

 Unlock the Economic Opportunity in Automation in Healthcare